Sylius/SyliusResourceBundle/docs/create_new_resource.md

 # Create a new resource

-As an example, we create a Book entity with 4 fields:
+As an example, let's create a Book entity:

 <!-- TOC -->
 * [Create the entity](#create-the-entity)